The purpose of these grants is to support attendance by junior scientists at conferences on research in Genetics.

 Recipients of these grants will be asked to write a short report that may be published in the Genetics Society Newsletter.

 A maximum of one grant per two years will be awarded.

 Up to three Conference grants per year will be co-sponsored by the Galton Institute and will provide up to £1,000.
-Applicants for a Galton co-sponsored award should request between £750 and £1,00 in support and explain why their work is relevant to human genetics.
+Applicants for a prestigious Galton co-sponsored award should request between £750 and £1,000 in support and explain how their work conforms to the mission of the Galton Institute.
+The Galton co-sponsored award is only open to registered PhD students who will take up the award before their PhD graduation date.
 If unsuccessful for the Galton co-sponsored award, applications will be automatically considered for a standard stream B grant for which a maximum of £750 can be awarded.